kwtrp-peo/nf-core-hackathon-2025/modules/mash/README.md

 # MASH (Minimizer-based Alignment Sketch)
 A rapid tool applied in genome and metagenome distance estimation using MinHash algorithm.

+Mash utilizes a sketching algorithm to breakdown large genomic data into k-mers to compare genomic distances and classify closely related taxonomic groups

 ## Table of Contents
 - [Usage](#Usage)